 6. Kingdom of Benin (Nigeria)

 The ancient African civilization of the Kingdom of Kush thrived in present-day Sudan from 1070 BC to 350 AD, renowned for its robust economy, metalworking prowess, and military might.
-The kingdom was governed by potent monarchs who resided in Kerma, and it engaged in the trade of valuable resources such as gold, ebony, and ivory with neighboring kingdoms.
-Although the Egyptians conquered the kingdom, it regained independence and even emerged as a formidable adversary to Egypt.
-While the Axumite Empire ultimately brought about the kingdom's downfall, its remarkable architectural achievements, cultural heritage, and affluent history continued to leave an enduring impact on the surrounding region.
+The kingdom was governed by potent monarchs who resided in Kerma, and it traded valuable resources such as gold, ebony, and ivory with neighboring kingdoms.
+Despite Egypt’s conquest of the kingdom, it regained its independence and became a formidable rival for Egypt.
+Even though the Axumite Empire ultimately led to the kingdom’s decline, its impressive architectural accomplishments, rich cultural heritage, and historical prosperity continued to exert a lasting influence on the neighboring area.

 8. The Songhai Empire (West Africa)